 I am committed to these values and apply my political work to the task of reaching these goals, in Munich, Bavaria, Berlin and throughout Europe.

 Membership of Bundestag bodies and parliamentary posts (in the 19th legislation period)

 I am a member of the German Parliament since 2013 where I represent the constituency München-West/Mitte.
-I was elected spokesperson for digital economy and digital transformation for the parliamentary group of my political party Bündnis 90/Die Grünen.
+I was elected spokesperson for digital economy and industrial policy for the parliamentary group of my political party Bündnis 90/Die Grünen.
 Furthermore, I am holding positions in the following bodies of the German Bundestag:

 - Chairman of the Green parliamentary group of the Committee on the Digital Agenda

-- Member of the Green parliamentary group of the Committee on Economic Affairs and Energy
+- Chairman of the Green parliamentary group of the Committee on Economic Affairs and Energy

 - Member of the Green parliamentary group of the Committee of Enquiry on Artificial Intelligence